 Data Network Analysis;

 For studying an MSc Electronics abroad, the eligibility requirements are slightly complex.
-Many universities require that students have a prior degree in the science-related background, for instance, a Bachelor of Science (BSc) in Physics, Maths, Computer Science or a Bachelor of Technology (BTech) or any closely-related bachelor’s degree course.
+Many universities require that students have a prior degree in a science-related background, for instance, a Bachelor of Science (BSc) in Physics, Maths, or Computer Science or a Bachelor of Technology (BTech) or any closely-related bachelor’s degree course.
 Also, some universities may specifically require an Engineering-related degree.
 Any relevant experience in the field of Engineering or Electronics is also taken into account.
 However, these requirements may vary from one university to another thus it is advised that you visit the official university website to gather the key details about this program.